 The Triumph Owners' Motor Cycle Club (TOMCC) was founded on 22nd November 1949 by a group of dedicated enthusiasts around South London.
 This soon grew into a major National One-Make Club catering for all owners of Triumph Motorcycles.
 Whether they be Pre-War (up until 1942), Classic (the Meriden Era), or Modern (the latest range of beauties designed in Hinckley), all are very welcome.

-The Club is organised both on a National scale and on a local level through its many branches spread around the country.
+The Club is organised both on a National scale and on a local level through its many branches spread around the world.
 Each of the branches has its own local meetings where you can meet other Triumph Owners, and many of them organise their own Branch events complimenting the Nationally organised events.

 The club offers several benefits and services to its members - not least of these being the monthly magazine 'Nacelle' which contains useful hints and tips.
 There is a vehicle dating service for those people who wish to apply for original or age related registrations for their Triumph motor cycle (or special).
 The club also holds a vast pool of knowledge about Triumphs which is supplemented by the club's library of machine manuals.